blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 So when one falls out of Bhakthi, the Jnaana within him secures him by itself with the knowledge of non-duality, and it reminds him to turn to the path of Bhakthi to live in the material world.
 So while Bhakthi Yoga without Jnaana Yoga leads one to have to constantly seek devotion by changing their mind, Bhakthi Yoga through Jnaana Yoga leads one to seek devotion due to a holistic understanding.

 So there will be no problem of believing without reason.
-Of course, belief has to be beyond material reasonin
+Of course, wisdom has to be beyond logical reasoning with worldly analogies, due to the limitations of worldly language, however it has to based on reasons that satisfy one's own mind, or else there will be internal conflicts.
+This is what Jnaana Yoga solves.